-C++17: All You Need to Know is a two-day training course with programming examples taught by Vittorio Romeo.
+C++17: All You Need to Know is a three-day online training course with programming examples taught by Vittorio Romeo.
 It is offered online from 11AM to 5PM Eastern Time (EDT), Monday September 21st through Wednesday September 23rd, 2020 (after the conference).

 This course will cover all the most important additions in C++17, the latest C++ standard.

 Both the core language and the library have been extended with new features that significantly reduce the likelihood of bugs, improve readability and maintainability of code, and enable new powerful programming paradigms.